-MEG HORN, a passionate activist and force for Canadian public access to law and for public involvement in justice, died peacefully from cancer on March 16, 2019 in Nanaimo B.C. with her devoted husband, Steven Horn, by her side.
-Meg was one of the founding members off the public legal education community in Canada and a relentless advocate for resources and services to help other ‘live with it and change what they cannot live with”.
+MEG HORN, a passionate activist and force for Canadian public access to law and for public involvement in justice, died peacefully from cancer on March 16, 2019.
+Meg was one of the founding members of the public legal education community in Canada and a relentless advocate for resources and services to help other ‘live with it and change what they cannot live with”.
+Meg Horn obituary 2019

 A working group of PLE organizations that receive funding from Justice Canada has just released a document detailing the value they provide to Canadians: Value of PLEI Organizations in Canada August 2018

 The International Journal of Public Legal Education ( including Street Law) has now been launched.

 The International Journal of Public Legal Education is an international peer reviewed open access journal devoted to the innovative field of public legal education (PLE).

 The IJPLE publishes a range of papers including reviewed articles, practice reports, examples of good practice from the field, editorials and reviews.